awsdocs/aws-sdk-for-javascript-v3/doc_source/browsers-supported.md

 # Supported web browsers<a name="browsers-supported"></a>

-The SDK for JavaScript supports all modern web browsers, including these minimum versions\.
+The SDK for JavaScript supports all modern web browsers\.

+In versions <=v3.182.0, the SDK published ES5 artifacts which supported following minimum versions.

 ****